BogdanRadulescu/tslab/lab03/Lab03.md

 2. Write a function that returns the factorial of a number, e.g:
 5! = 1 * 2 * 3 * 4 * 5
 3. Write a function that checks if a number is prime
-4. Write a function that checks if a string is a palyndrome
+4. Write a function that checks if a string is a palindrome
 5. Write a function that reverses a string
 6. Write a function that calculates the sum of 2 numbers, and another one for the difference of 2 numbers.
 Write another function that takes as parameter 2 numbers and an operation, and applies the operation on the 2 numbers.
 7. Sort an array of numbers.
 Hint: you can use `array.sort()` for that.
 Test it with an array of 20 random numbers between 1 and 100: